trivalex/microservice-gallery/README.md

 A ready-to-use solution

 ## mediaresource
-[./mediaresource](mediaresource) is a spring boot application for browsing images on a filesystem
+[mediaresource](./mediaresource) is a spring boot application for browsing images on a filesystem

+## frontend-gallery
+[frontend-gallery](./frontend-gallery) is a [ionic](https://ionicframework.com/) single page application used as frontend